-Our doctoral programmes have a history of outstanding, and sometimes award-winning, doctoral theses, both on our PhD Linguistics by Research Only, and on our partially taught PhD in Applied Linguistics by Thesis and Coursework.
+Our doctoral programmes have a history of outstanding, and sometimes award-winning, doctoral theses, both on our PhD Linguistics by Research Only, and on our partially taught PhD in Linguistics by Thesis and Coursework.

 The Department has some outstanding research facilities and resources.
 We have fully equipped laboratories for eye-tracking, phonetics, EEG (Electroencephalography) and child language analysis.
 These facilities are used by undergraduate students, postgraduate students and staff for a variety of research projects.